hudson-lm/Client-Server-Tracker/README.md

 # Client-Server-Tracker
-This project implements a client for a TCP-based TODO tracker server.
+This project implements a client for a TCP-based tracker server.
 It supports ADD, LIST, REMOVE, and MARK commands to manage tasks with unique IDs and statuses.
 The client formats requests, handles multi-line input, and processes server responses.

 ## How to Run